Teamwork for better justice outcomes

-In most circumstances a formal plea of guilty precedes a referral.
-It can also be made around the time of bail applications.
+In most circumstances a formal plea of guilty precedes a referral, but it can also be made around the time of bail applications.

-Problem Solving generally seeks to assist people experiencing complex unmet need who are as a result, at higher risk of poor psychosocial and justice outcomes, and the threshold to participating is set at a level that minimises barriers to participation.
+The PSP generally seeks to assist people experiencing complex unmet need who are at higher risk of poor psycho-social and justice outcomes, and the threshold to participating is set at a level that minimises barriers to participation.

-Assessment involves a brief meeting between the referred person and the convenor.
-If the referred person has matters active before the court, then his or her legal representative will also participate in the assessment.
+If the person has matters active before the court, their legal representative will also participate in the assessment.

-Where a person decides to proceed, the convenor works together with him or her to decide on a list of invitees for the Problem Solving Meeting (PSM).
-For a matter still before the court, the client’s legal representative is required to attend the PSM, as are the client and the convenor.
-Apart from that, the convenor is guided by the client in identifying the people to invite to the PSM.
+Once the client decides to proceed, the Convenor and client prepare a list of invitees for the Problem Solving Meeting.
+Again, for a matter still before the court, the client’s legal representative is required to be present, but otherwise the Convenor is guided by the client in identifying who to invite.

-At commencement, the convenor reiterates the principles that underpin the meeting and expectations of the participants, specifically:
+At the start of the meeting the Convenor reiterates the principles that underpin meetings and what is expected of participants, specifically:

 participation is voluntary

 the discussion is confidential.
 The only exceptions to that confidentiality are -